nepbish07al/bisaki-userbot/readme.md

 Specially, made to setup and running the userbot in the terminal (linux/android-termux)

+Before you begin, get your telegram **api id** and **hash** from [here](https://my.telegram.org).

+You might be asked to create application and fill form. **Hint:** Keep any name and nickname, select the option **other** and leave description empty and click proceed.

+After you have obtained your app id and hash, begin the steps below:

 There are two script files in this repository.
 One for the linux and one for the Android.

 Run the scripts and you are good to go.